 Centuries before computers even existed, we already had what we now call music technology.
 Technology in the musical sphere is nothing more than the application of technical knowledge to the development of the expressive capacity of sound.
 Throughout history, music technology has included organological science as well as perfecting musical notation.
 We should remember that music is not only an auditory phenomenon but also a visual phenomenon.
 Musicians make music not only by listening but also by looking at either another musician playing, notes on a sheet music, or the screen of a computer while trying to interact with software.

-We must be clear: this method is the creation of a sensitive musician who lives in the maraquero ́s world and has the logic of an engineer.
-Only an individual with these characteristics is able to realize that the so-called "maracas" is not ONE instrument but TWO instruments that are made to play independent rhythms, but intertwined in continuous counterpoint.
-This is how Manuel Rangel understood that the notation of this counterpoint has to obey its organological reality, making the bigram an essential, practical and highly idiomatic option to write the gestures of maracas.
+Let´s be clear: this method is the creation of a sensitive musician who lives in the world of the maraquero and possesses the logical mind of an engineer.
+Only an individual with these characteristics is able to figure out that the so-called "maracas" is not ONE instrument but they are actually TWO instruments that are made to play independent rhythms intertwined in continuous counterpoint.
+This is how Manuel Rangel understood that the notation of this counterpoint must obey its organological reality, making the bigram essential as a practical and highly idiomatic option to writing the seemingly complex gestures of the maracas.

-By making each of the two bells that make up the maracas independent, and at the same time consolidate in only ve movements and several links, the under- standing of the broad gestural repertoire of the contemporary maraquero, the author gives us what we might call the theory of the language of Venezuelan maracas, raising awareness through this gift about the existence of a grammar that has always been the base of this language.
+By allowing independence to each one of the two gourds that make up the maracas and, at the same time, consolidating in only five movements and several links the understanding of the broad gestural repertoire of the contemporary marquero, the author gives us what could be considered the theory behind the Venezuelan maracas' idiom.
+Through this gift, the author makes us aware of the existence of a grammar that has always substantiated this idiom.

-Just as Guido de Arezzo promoted music technology in the eleventh century by teaching us a simple method of “singing” songs like they had never been sung before, ten centuries later Manuel Rangel also boosts musical technology by teaching us a simple method of writing and interpreting unpublished compositions that demand maracas in their instrumental templates.
+Just as Guido de Arezzo promoted music technology in the 11th century by teaching a simple method of solfegging songs like never before, ten centuries later Manuel Rangel also boosts musical technology by teaching us a simple method of writing and interpreting unpublished compositions that require maracas in their instrumental templates.

-It is precisely in the context of a contemporary work with maracas at the center that I have been minimally involved as a participant in this technological advance of the 21st century.
-Thanks to the fact that Manuel Rangel was faced with the challenge of deciphering the solo part of my concert for maracas and orchestra, today I nd myself writing the prologue of this method that I am sure will help to reconcile the musical vision of the contemporary composer and the endogenous technique of the Venezuelan maracas.
+Thanks to the fact that Manuel Rangel faced the challenge of deciphering the solo part of my concerto for maracas and orchestra, I find myself today writing the foreword to this method that I am sure will help to reconcile the musical vision of the contemporary composer and the endogenous technique of Venezuelan maracas.